Intel 8253: IBM PC programming

 The 8253 was used in IBM PC compatibles since their introduction in 1981.
 In modern times, this PIT is not included as a separate chip in an x86 PC.
 Rather, its functionality is included as part of the motherboard chipset's southbridge.
 In a modern chipset, this change may show up in the form of noticeably faster access to the PIT's registers in the x86 I/O address space.

-All PC compatibles operate the PIT at a clock rate of 105/88 = 1.1931̅8̅ MHz, 1/3 the NTSC colorburst frequency which comes from dividing the system clock (14.31818 MHz) by 12.
+All PC compatibles operate the PIT at a clock rate of 105/88 = 1.1931̅8̅ MHz, 1/3 the NTSC color burst frequency which comes from dividing the system clock (14.31818 MHz) by 12.
 This is a holdover of the very first CGA PCs – they derived all necessary frequencies from a single quartz crystal, and to make TV output possible, this oscillator had to run at a multiple of the NTSC color subcarrier frequency.
 This frequency, divided by 2^{16} (the largest divisor the 8253 is capable of) produces the ≈18.2 Hz timer interrupt used in MS-DOS and related operating systems.

 In the original IBM PCs, Counter 0 is used to generate a timekeeping interrupt.
 Counter 1 is used to trigger the refresh of DRAM memory.
 Counter 2 is used to generate tones via the PC speaker.

 Newer motherboards include additional counters through the Advanced Configuration and Power Interface (ACPI), a counter on the Local Advanced Programmable Interrupt Controller, and a High Precision Event Timer.
 The CPU itself also provides the Time Stamp Counter facility.

 On PCs the address for timer0 (chip) is at port 40h..43h and the second timer1 (chip) is at 50h..53h.